 (1) The county correctional facility shall provide special management rooms with living conditions that approximate those of the general inmate population.
 Special management housing units shall provide the following:

-(a) single occupancy rooms or cells with a floor area of at least seventy (70) square feet where confinement exceeds ten (10) hours per day (excluding a normal eight (8) hour sleep period), this requirement applies only to renovations and new facilities;
+(a) Rooms or cells with a floor area of at least seventy (70) square feet where confinement exceeds ten (10) hours per day (excluding a normal eight (8) hour sleep period) At least 35 square feet of the total space shall be unencumbered.
+This requirement applies only to renovations and new facilities;

 (b) a bed at above floor level, desk or writing surface and proximate area to sit; and,